 4. Lack of spot checks

 Do you carry out regular spot checks within your organisation?
 The point of an ID card is that it enables you to identify anyone within your site immediately.
 There’s not much point in issuing ID if this doesn’t occur, particularly during entry and exit.
+If you don’t have the resource to man this 24/7 then our unclonable ID card solution could be just what you need.

 5. Photos not being updated